On the Neumann $(p,q)$-eigenvalue problem in H\"older singular domains: Introduction

 in Lipschitz domains $\Omega\subset\mathbb R^n$ we refer to Greco-Lucia \cite{Greco} for the linear case $p=q=2$.
 In the nonlinear setting, L\^{e} \cite{Anle} proved existence, regularity among other qualitative properties of the eigenfunctions of \eqref{Npeqn}.
 For $p\neq q$ in \eqref{maineqn} under the hypothesis that $\Omega=B_1\cup B_2$ for two disjoint balls $B_1$ and $B_2$, Croce-Henrot-Pisante \cite{Croce} proved existence of a bounded eigenfunction of \eqref{maineqn} in the space $W_{\text{per}}^{1,p}(\Omega)$, which stands for the Sobolev space of functions in $W^{1,p}(\Omega)$ taking constant boundary values, see also Nazarov \cite{Nazarov} for related results.

 Estimates of Neumann eigenvalues of the $p$-Laplace operator in non-convex domains is a long-standing complicated problem \cite{ENT,PW,PS51}.
 This problem was partially solved on the base of composition operators on Sobolev spaces, see for example, \cite{GPU18,GU16,GU17}.
-In this article we prove that the first non-trivial Neumann $(p,q)$-eigenvalues can be characterized by the the Min-Max Principle
+In this article we prove that the first non-trivial Neumann $(p,q)$-eigenvalues can be characterized by the Min-Max Principle

-By using this characterization we give lower estimates of Neumann $(p,q)$-eigenvalues in bounded H\"older singular domains $\Omega_{\gamma}\subset\mathbb R^n$.
+By using this characterization we give lower estimates of Neumann $(p,q)$-eigen\-va\-lu\-es in bounded H\"older singular domains $\Omega_{\gamma}\subset\mathbb R^n$.
 In particular, we give the following lower estimate of the first nontrivial Neumann $(p,q)$-eigenvalue

-where $\Omega_{\gamma}\subset\mathbb R^3$ is a domain with anisotropic H\"older $\gamma$-singularities, $\gamma=\gamma_1+\gamma_2+1$, $3<\gamma<6$.
+where $\Omega_{\gamma}\subset\mathbb R^3$ is a domain with anisotropic H\"older $\gamma$-singularities, $\gamma=\gamma_1+\gamma_2+1$, $3<\gamma<5$.

-So, this example gives, in particular, in the frameworks the conjecture by V.~Maz'ya \cite{M}, that exact Sobolev embeddings in anisotropic H\"older singular domains depends not on $\gamma=\gamma_1+...+\gamma_{n-1}+1$ only.
+So, this example gives, in particular, in the frameworks the conjecture by V.~Maz'\-ya \cite{M}, that exact Poincar\'e--Sobolev constants in anisotropic H\"older singular domains depends not on $\gamma=\gamma_1+...+\gamma_{n-1}+1$ only.

-In addition, in any bounded H\"older singular domain $\Omega_{\gamma}$, for $q=2$, we prove existence of eigenfunction of \eqref{maineqn} in $W^{1,p}(\Omega_{\gamma})$ (see Theorem \ref{newthm}-\ref{subopthm1}) with zero mean, but not necessarily takes the constant boundary values as in \cite{Croce}.
+In addition, in any bounded H\"older singular domain $\Omega_{\gamma}$, for $q=2$, we prove existence of eigenfunction of \eqref{maineqn} in $W^{1,p}(\Omega_{\gamma})$ (see Theorems \ref{newthm}-\ref{subopthm1}) with zero mean, but not necessarily takes the constant boundary values as in \cite{Croce}.
 Further, we study the associated minimizing problem of \eqref{maineqn} (see Theorem \ref{subopthm1}) and prove the boundedness of the eigenfunctions among other qualitative properties (see Theorem \ref{regthm1}).
 To this end, we follow the approach from Ercole \cite{Ercole}.

 This article is organized as follows: In Section $2$, we prove Min-Max Principle for the first non-trivial Neumann $(p,q)$-eigenvalue.
 In Section $3$, we give estimates of Neumann $(p,q)$-eigenvalues in H\"older singular domains.
 Finally, in Section $4$, we mention the functional setting related to the problem \eqref{maineqn} and further state and prove our regularity results.